-Lucy Allan, Conservative MP for Telford, has been caught out after adding a ‘death threat’ to the end of an email she received from a constituent.
+Lucy Allan, the Conservative candidate for Telford, has been caught out after adding a ‘death threat’ to the end of an email she received from a constituent.

 Adam Watling, 27, who was writing using the pseudonym ‘Rusty Shackleford’, emailed Mrs Allan regarding the vote to bomb Syria.

 Mrs Allan posted an excerpt of the email to Facebook, but Shackleford claims that she deliberately doctored the post to include the words ‘unless you die’ at the end to make it appear as if he had sent her a death threat.

 Mr Watling, in an interview with The Daily Mail, said: